 When we release our attachments and step into the unknown, we step into a field of possibility.
 As Marianne Williamson tells us in The Age of Miracles: Embracing the New Midlife: when we take a decidedly different approach to a catalytic and common event like divorce, we can welcome energy that wouldn’t otherwise find us.

-When we calibrate our compasses and set our intentions to pursue new lives of purpose, prosperity, and passion, no matter how rough the storms, how treacherous the terrain, or how often we must pivot, our vision is clear and our possibilities are infinite.
+When we calibrate our compass and set our intention to pursue lives of purpose, prosperity, and passion, our vision is clear and our possibilities are infinite.

 When you sit and reflect on your goals and aspirations, what do you envision?
 It might be as simple as “Be true to myself,” or it might be to build a business, establish a rewarding career, or buy a home in a new neighborhood.
 It might be an intention to heal, help your children thrive, or find joy in simple pleasures.